 Intergroups and service boards consist of two or more groups.
 Intergroups are usually formed or meetings within a general geographic area or meetings within the virtual community.
 Service Boards are service bodies that provide support for groups and/or intergroups that are not otherwise served within the existing service structure.
 This includes: (MORE) national service boards (NSBs) and language service boards (LSBs).
 NSBs serve groups and intergroups that speak one language (usually not English).
 LSBs serve groups and/or intergroups, usually in different countries, that share a common language.

 If you are interested in starting an intergroup or service board, read Suggestions for Starting an Intergroup/Service Board for more information.

 Service Bodies.
 This general term refers to intergroups, service boards, regions, and any other type of 2 or more groups coming together to provide services for their members.

-The WSBC, attended by delegates from around the world, meets annually each May to conduct business of OA and to elect the Board of Trustees.
+The WSBC, attended by delegates from around the world, meets annually each April or May to conduct business of OA and to elect the Board of Trustees.
 The 17-member board acts on behalf of all members of the OA Fellowship.
 The World Service Office (WSO) works with the BOT to provide quality support and services to the entire OA Fellowship.
 (MORE) Each intergroup/service board is entitled to delegates to WSBC, in proportion to the number of groups belonging to that intergroup/service board.
 Thus each individual member of OA, each group, and each intergroup/service board become a part of the collective group conscience of OA as a whole.